-- Massage the neck
+- Massage the area involved

 Another way you can get the muscles to calm down and reduce the muscle spasms is to have a gentle massage in the neck.
 While someone is working on your neck, communicating your pain or discomfort is important.